-Pros / It recorded the highest volume in our comparative loudness tests.
+Pros / The model we evaluated received the highest grades in our audio performance tests.

-Cons / The low-end frequency accuracy is below average.
+Cons / The continuous power handling rating is below average.

-The continuous power-handling rating is just 85 RMS watts, which is only just better than the Rockford Fosgate Prime speakers and the JL Audio Evolution C2 speakers.
-This is 25 watts below average.
+The SPS-619’s continuous power handling rating is just 85 RMS watts – 25 watts below average.
 The peak power handling is 260 watts, which is 87 watts below the average.
-When you consider that it recorded the loudest volume, the below-average power-handling ratings aren't as big of an issue as it would be with other car speakers, because it doesn't require as much power from your amp to produce loud volumes.
+Considering how well it performed in the volume test, these below-average power handling ratings aren't as big of an issue as they would be with other car speakers because the SPS-619 doesn't require as much power from your amp to produce loud volumes.

 Every car is different, and the Alpine Type-S series addresses this by including the most common speaker sizes: 6 x 9, 6.5 and 5.25 inches.
 It also features 5 x 7-inch speakers.
 In addition, you can get Type-S series component speakers, which are speakers with the tweeters separated from the woofer.
 These component speakers cost more than the coaxial speakers, but they create a better, more customizable audio experience.